- TRY IT FREE TRY IT FREE

 How to Use Mail Drop on iPhone(Step-by-Step)

 Considering the above, here you will learn what is Mail Drop on iPhone and how to use Mail Drop on iPhone to send large attachments to the target email recipients.
-After reading this, you will have clear understanding of the concept of the Mail Drop feature, its limitations, and the best workaround if your iPhone refuses to send a file as a Mail Drop attachment.
+After reading this, you will have a clear understanding of the concept of the Mail Drop feature, its limitations, and the best workaround if your iPhone refuses to send a file as a Mail Drop attachment.

 - Part 1.
 What is Mail Drop on iPhone